MichlF/rpi_motion_detection/README.md

-# rpi_motion_cam
+# Raspberry Pi Motion Detection

-Detects motion based on PIR sensor input on a Raspberry Pi
+Script to detect motion based on PIR sensor input on a Raspberry Pi.